 We are one humanity and each deeply different.
 We may find no better place in which to embrace this paradox than the university.

 Differences in values, circumstance, and intellectual viewpoint have incited humankind’s worst conflicts.
 Considered with respect, they afford great learning.
 Wholly embraced, they promise to be our greatest strength.

 UBC welcomes responsibility for promoting intercultural understanding on its campuses.
 Working to build community in diversity, the University strives to increase access for all and particularly for historically disadvantaged groups.

 UBC is a safe place for significant conversations across profound cultural difference.
 Positioned to engage a full range of local, national, and international experiences and perspectives, UBC collaborates to reduce conflict and generate sustainable solutions to the complex questions of our time.

 Our task is to re-imagine what UBC is and whom it serves, and to recognize that the University’s foundation is strengthened as the walls between us come down.

 Goal Increase awareness and experience of the benefits of intercultural learning and developing intercultural fluency

-Establish intercultural understanding as a core leadership competency
+Establish intercultural understanding as a core leadership and teaching competency

-Foster thought-leadership in the area of intercultural understanding and social sustainability
+Identify and reward thought-leadership in fostering intercultural understanding in the classroom and social sustainability throughout the campus

 Goal Remove barriers to greater diversity within the University, including those faced by historically disadvantaged groups